-As set forth in Section III.A.3, all Prime Recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
+As set forth in Section III.A.iii., all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States and have a physical location for business operations in the United States.
 To request a waiver of this requirement, an applicant must submit an explicit waiver request in the Full Application.

-Overall, the applicant must demonstrate to the satisfaction of EERE that it would further the purposes of this FOA and is otherwise in the economic interests of the United States to have a foreign entity serve as the Prime Recipient.
-A request to waive the Foreign Entity Participation as the Prime Recipient requirement must include the following:
+Overall, the applicant must demonstrate to the satisfaction of EERE that it would further the purposes of this FOA and is otherwise in the economic interests of the United States to have a foreign entity serve as the prime recipient.
+A request to waive the Foreign Entity Participation as the prime recipient requirement must include the following:

-- Entity name; - The rationale for proposing a foreign entity to serve as the Prime Recipient; - Country of incorporation; - A description of the project's anticipated contributions to the US economy; - How the project will benefit U.S. research, development and manufacturing, including contributions to employment in the U.S. and growth in new markets and jobs in the U.S.; - How the project will promote domestic American manufacturing of products and/or services; - A description of how the foreign entity's participation as the Prime Recipient is essential to the project; - A description of the likelihood of Intellectual Property (IP) being created from the work and the treatment of any such IP; - Countries where the work will be performed (Note: if any work is proposed to be conducted outside the U.S., the applicant must also complete a separate request for waiver of the Performance of Work in the United States requirement).
+- Entity name; - The rationale for proposing a foreign entity to serve as the prime recipient; - Country of incorporation; - A description of the project's anticipated contributions to the US economy; - How the project will benefit U.S. research, development and manufacturing, including contributions to employment in the U.S. and growth in new markets and jobs in the U.S.; - How the project will promote domestic American manufacturing of products and/or services; - A description of how the foreign entity's participation as the prime recipient is essential to the project; - A description of the likelihood of Intellectual Property (IP) being created from the work and the treatment of any such IP; and - Countries where the work will be performed (Note: if any work is proposed to be conducted outside the U.S., the applicant must also complete a separate request for waiver of the Performance of Work in the United States requirement).